History of Jimmy Kimmel in Timeline

 In June 2020, it was announced that Jimmy Kimmel would return to host the 72nd Primetime Emmy Awards on September 20, 2020.

-On September 20, 2020, Jimmy Kimmel returned to host the 72nd Primetime Emmy Awards.
+On September 20, 2020, Jimmy Kimmel hosted the 72nd Primetime Emmy Awards.

-In 2020, Kimmel hosted the Primetime Emmy Awards for the third time.
+In 2020, Jimmy Kimmel hosted the Primetime Emmy Awards for the third time.

 In 2021, Jimmy Kimmel became the title sponsor of the LA Bowl.

-November 2022: Reveals potential departure over Trump jokes
+November 2022: Reveals Potential Exit Over Trump Jokes

-In November 2022, Jimmy Kimmel revealed that he told ABC executives he would leave the show if he couldn't tell jokes about Donald Trump.
+During a November 2022 podcast appearance, Jimmy Kimmel revealed he told ABC executives that he would leave the show if he couldn't tell jokes about Donald Trump, following Trump's 2016 election.
+Kimmel estimated he lost about half of his audience due to jokes about Trump.

-In 2022, a college football bowl game was to be played annually in Los Angeles at Inglewood's SoFi Stadium, officially known as the Jimmy Kimmel LA Bowl.
+In 2022, the college football bowl game in Inglewood's SoFi Stadium officially became known as the Jimmy Kimmel LA Bowl.

 March 12, 2023: Hosts the 95th Academy Awards